sneakerhax/Posts/posts/Broken into Offensive Security.md

 * Choose the level of public interaction that makes you comfortable
     * Projects are the highest priority
     * Have fun and be yourself on social media
-    * Don't get distracted by social media
+    * Seek friends not followers